NEPAL PORTABLE HANDWASHING 2020 CHALLENGE

 A great need was identified for a compact, durable, portable handwashing unit that

 - is easily assembled and disassembled

 - can be readily packaged and transported without suffering damage on very rough dirt roads

 - is robust, tamper proof, and built in Nepal using locally available materials.

-While it will be used initially in a range of community and outreach programs across Nepal, the potential is much broader, as we look to working with families and communities who struggle to access clean running water in their daily lives and at community gatherings.
+While the unit will be used initially in a range of community and outreach programs across Nepal, the potential is much broader as we look to working with families and communities who struggle to access clean running water in their daily lives and at community gatherings.